AI-Hypercomputer/gpu-recipes/docs/configuring-environment-gke-a4.md

 - [Artifact Registry](https://cloud.google.com/artifact-registry/docs/overview): serves as a
   private container registry for storing and managing Docker images used in the deployment.
 - [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/docs/concepts/kubernetes-engine-overview)
-  Cluster with A4 High Node Pools: provides a managed Kubernetes environment to run benchmark recipes.
+  Cluster with A4 Node Pools: provides a managed Kubernetes environment to run benchmark recipes.

 ## Set up the client workstation